VoteCast: Inflation, democracy drive demoralized US voters - WTOP News

 The detailed portrait of the American electorate is based on preliminary results from VoteCast, an extensive survey of more than 90,000 voters nationwide conducted for The Associated Press by NORC at the University of Chicago.

-Slightly fewer — 44% — say the future of democracy was their primary consideration.
-On the campaign trail, Biden has warned of the threat to democracy posed by Republicans.
+Slightly fewer voters — 44% — say the future of democracy was their primary consideration.
+On the campaign trail, Biden has warned that Republicans are posing a threat to democracy.
 Many GOP leaders continue to cast doubt on the U.S. electoral system, falsely claiming that the 2020 presidential election, which Donald Trump lost, was rigged.

 Since the 2018 election, voters have become increasingly demoralized as the country’s political divisions have hardened.
 Roughly three-quarters say the country is headed in the wrong direction.
 That figure is higher than it was in VoteCast surveys of voters in 2018 and 2020.